Aliases for CLIC2 Gene

 Previous GeneCards Identifiers for CLIC2 Gene

 This gene encodes a chloride intracellular channel protein.
 Chloride channels are a diverse group of proteins that regulate fundamental cellular processes including stabilization of cell membrane potential, transepithelial transport, maintenance of intracellular pH, and regulation of cell volume.
-This protein may play a role in inhibiting the function of ryanodine receptor 2.
-A mutation in this gene is the cause of X-linked mental retardation-32. [provided by RefSeq, Aug 2013]
+This protein plays a role in inhibiting the function of ryanodine receptor 2.
+A mutation in this gene is the cause of an X-linked form of cognitive disability. [provided by RefSeq, Jul 2017]

 GeneCards Summary for CLIC2 Gene

 CLIC2 (Chloride Intracellular Channel 2) is a Protein Coding gene.
-Diseases associated with CLIC2 include mental retardation, x-linked, syndromic 32 and x-linked intellectual disability - cardiomegaly - congestive heart failure.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include chloride channel activity and glutathione peroxidase activity.
-An important paralog of this gene is CLIC1.
+Diseases associated with CLIC2 include Mental Retardation, X-Linked, Syndromic 32 and Chromosome Xq28 Duplication Syndrome.
+Among its related pathways are Cardiac conduction and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and glutathione transferase activity.
+An important paralog of this gene is CLIC6.

 UniProtKB/Swiss-Prot for CLIC2 Gene